-Dr Devilat is the Principal Investigator of internally and externally funded research projects at the Centre for Architecture, Urbanism and Global Heritage at NTU.
-She is Principal Investigator in two research projects funded by UKRI AHRC and DCMS, developing sustainable re-construction methods and training for seismic-prone heritage areas of India based on 3D laser scanning.
+Dr Devilat is the Principal Investigator of internally and externally funded research projects at the Centre for Architecture, Urbanism and Global Heritage at NTU, with case studies in Chile and India, using advanced recording technologies for the conservation of heritage buildings at risk.
 She has used similar methods before for recording, analysing and intervening built heritage of Chile in her PhD, with a further application for designing in her previous architectural practice and teaching.
 She is also a tutor of the 'Architecture in Context 3' Course at the BA Architecture NTU.

 Dr Devilat is PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), practising architect and Master in Architecture from the Pontifical Catholic University of Chile, with teaching experience at those universities.

 Her research includes novel ways of improving heritage intervention of seismic-prone settlements, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project, building a Community Library; as a prototype.
 She developed housing strategies via her MA, contributing to her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development after the 2010 earthquake in Chile.
 She introduced advanced recording technologies to this subject in her PhD studies and continued with research projects in Chile and India.
 Dr Devilat is also the co-founder of DLA Scan Architectural Studio.

-In 2016, before joining the CAUGH NTU, she created and led BScan, a 3D-laser-scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
+In 2016, she created and led BScan, a 3D laser scanning teaching cluster at the Bartlett School of Architecture UCL, focusing on representation and digital preservation.
 She is a member of professional associations, a member of the AHRC Peer Review College and a peer-reviewer for the Journal of Housing and the Built Environment.
 She has obtained funding and scholarships to carry out her research.
 Dr Devilat has presented her research as a key and guest speaker in several seminars, presented papers at International Conferences, published in journals, and books, and exhibited internationally.